What is trade credit insurance?

 To that effect, you will benefit from:

 - Our financial analysis capabilities to constantly evaluate the credit risk and solvency of your partners, with tools such as our customer platform MyEH;

 - Our legal expertise to carry out debt collection procedures in the best way possible, with in-depth knowledge of the playing field;

 - Our financial strength to guarantee your indemnification and risk coverage, as evidenced by our AA financial rating from Standard & Poor's.

 Moreover, thanks to our data collected in the field and our Economic Research Team, we are a privileged observer and analyser of current and future micro- and macro-economic trends.
-Check out our and , as well as our coverage of the Covid-19 economic repercussions.
+Check out our country reports and sector reports, as well as our coverage of the Covid-19 economic repercussions.